heroku/heroku-buildpack-chrome-for-testing/README.md

 ## Using an Older Chrome Release

-If the most recent stable Chrome or Chromedriver release has problems, perhaps due to an app dependecy like Selenium not being compatible yet, an older major release can be installed.
+If the most recent stable Chrome or Chromedriver release has problems, perhaps due to an app dependency like Selenium not being compatible yet, an older major release can be installed.

 You can control how many major versions (milestones) back to install, with `GOOGLE_CHROME_MILESTONE_OFFSET` config variable.